k-muiruri/Wage-Technologies/README.md

 Develop a Shifts interface, the implementation of which requests difficulty metric from the employer.

 Develop an Employee interface that returns essentials for each employee to be entered in the system.
-Implement each employee accordingly, as desired by each
+Implement each employee accordingly.

+Curate wage multipliers.